catherineochen/Panel_dyadic_logit/README.md

 # Panel_dyadic_logit

-This is a data and code repository for the article "A Vacancy Chain Model of Local Managers' Career Advancement" (Hongtao Yi & Catherine Chen), to be published in the Journal of Public Administration Research and Theory.
+This is a data and code repository for the article "A Vacancy Chain Model of Local Managers' Career Advancement" (Hongtao Yi & Catherine Chen), published in the Journal of Public Administration Research and Theory (https://doi.org/10.1093/jopart/muab039).
 The article investigates the career trajectories of U.S. city managers from a national-level angle and examines city-level attributes that drive city managers' career move choices.

 In this repository, we provide the R code we used to organize city-level attributes into a structure suitable for dyadic logit regression, scale variables, and estimate panel dyadic logit models and rare event logit models.
 The details can be found in "code_dyadic_logit."